pink-junkjard/hyperfiddle/README.md

 * *Fiddles* have a *query*, a *view*, and *links* to other fiddles
 * Three types of link: *anchors*, *iframes*, and *buttons*

-All fiddles are url addressable, as HTML (webpage) or as data (API).
+All fiddles are url addressable, as `text/HTML` (application) or `application/transit+json` (API).
 Any query arguments go in the URL.
 It's the link's job to decide the parameters with a *forumla*.

-Here is a rendering of a fiddle graph followed by a slice of the graph as EDN.
+Buttons call *transaction functions* and transact the result.

 <img src="https://i.imgur.com/ZtYAlTE.png" width="720px">